 Whereas Bob's work let me found what I really want in life, it was Think and Grow Rich book that let me set steps in the right direction and gave me the confidence to believe that I could actually do it.
 It's a book that motivates and increases confidence on one side and practical book on the other.
 You have to be willing to put in the work though, because otherwise it won't work for you.
 If your goals's important, that shouldn't be a problem!

 I remember the first time I began to understand that I wasn't actually my mind's content.
 That happened while I was reading the Power of Now.
 Such a life changing event, I'll never forget.
 I've bought somewhere between 10 and 20 copies, and handed them out all over the world to people who I believed could benefit from its wisdom.
 That's how much I like it.

 If you've never heard of Thich Nhat Hanh before, please look him up on YouTube and watch his documentary "Walk with me."
 I've chosen this book in particular cause it's such a great introduction to the wonders of mindful living.
 Thich has a way to reach within and awaken your inner wisdom, allowing you to experience every-day activities with such a deep joy for life.

 You probably know that exercise is good for you, but do you know exactly why?
 This science-based gem covers it all.
 But the best part is that—through Judy Foreman's pleasant, inspiring and engaging writing—you'll cut through any confusion and get motivated to get up and move.
-Funny anecdotes coupled with interviews and practical examples are the icing on the cake.

 The importance of sleep is explained in such detail that it may just motivate you to go to bed on time.
 In many cases our modern life and our technology are hindering our sleeping patterns.
 Matthew Walker offers some great advice to get a good's night sleep in a time where we are overloaded with impulses that hinder us from doing so.